konouvang/KTJ-inventory/README.md

 ## SQL Table
 1. Create a database named `ktj`,
-2. Create the tables and insert the values from the tables.sql file,
+2. Create the tables and insert the values from the database.sql file,

 ## Prerequisites